Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 ![System reset button propagates to user space](http://i.imgur.com/ASQBsR6.png)

-Having the kernel can help us find weak algorithms used for security purposes and other weaknesses that are sometimes considered 'accepted risks' by manufacturers.
-Most importantly, we can use the drivers to compile and run our own OS in the device.
+Having the kernel can help us find poorly implemented security-related algorithms and other weaknesses that are sometimes considered 'accepted risks' by manufacturers.
+Most importantly, we can use the drivers to compile and run our own OS on the device.

 #### User Space Source Code